WeWork rival IWG grows to meet COVID-driven shift from big offices

-July 6 (Reuters) - Britain's IWG (IWG.L) has added more than 100 shared-office spaces to its global network this year, three times as many as in the first half of 2020, as it anticipates a lasting shift from working in large offices.
+(Reuters) - Britain’s IWG has added more than 100 shared-office spaces to its global network this year, three times as many as in the first half of 2020, as it anticipates a lasting shift from working in large offices.

 But the company, known for its Regus and Spaces workspaces that compete with WeWork, is banking on a long-term shift to smaller, more local workplaces.